 For example, Giovanni Bordone, professor of fashion at London Metropolitan University, says that dark suits will return to style but “with a different touch, such as a fancy scarf, a pair of funky sneakers or a colorful sweater.”

-So, what items should women wear to fit a business casual dress code in 2023?
-Some other examples include:
+So, what items should women wear to fit a business casual dress code in 2024?
+Some examples include:

 - Lightweight fabrics in non-neutral colors (vibrant colors, pastels)